Nillooffarr/ECG_probe_Unity/README.md

 # ECG_probe_Unity
-The project seminar engineering project with ECG probe placement
+application for HoloLens 1 for ECG probe placement Built with Unity